rabfulton/ChatGTK/README.md

 - Customizable settings
 - Support for system prompt switching
 - Conversation history management
+- Projects support for organizing chats into separate folders
 - Image generation using both OpenAI's and Googles models.
 - Export chats to PDF by right-clicking on a chat and selecting "Export Chat"
 - Text-to-Speech output using OpenAI's TTS and TTS-HD and audio-preview models